 How to choose a bike rack

-The first question is how many bikes you need to carry.
-Then what type of bikes, how far and how frequently.
-Which car – or cars – do you have, and will you be taking a mixture of bikes?
-Are they heavy and will they be getting dirty?
+The first question is how far and how frequently do you need to carry bikes?
+Then what type of bikes, and how many bikes you need to carry.
+Which vehicle — or vehicles — do you have, and will you be taking a mixture of bikes?
+Are they heavy, do they have thru-axles, and will they be getting dirty?

 Bikes vary widely in cost, style, size and weight too, all of which should be factors when looking for a means of transporting them.
-You probably won’t want to carry your expensive super bike on a rack that costs less than one of its ultra-light tyres…
+You probably won’t want to risk carrying your expensive super bike on a rack that costs less than one of its ultra-light tires.

-Also consider practicality: whether the rack will suit your needs now and in the future; ease of use — how easy it is to fit to the vehicle and load; security — whether it holds the bikes safely; and how much storage space it will take up when not in use.
+Also consider practicality: whether the rack will suit your needs now and in the future; ease of use — how easy it is to fit to the vehicle and load; security — whether it holds the bikes safely and locks the bikes and to the vehicle; and how much storage space it will take up when not in use.

 Types of bike rack